 During the home study, both you and your family development specialist are assessing whether being a foster/adoptive parent is right for you and your family.
-All members of your household must be present for the home study and be interviewed.
-You decide together if caring for children in state custody is a good fit.
+You decide together if caring children in state custody is a good fit.
 Your answers help your family development specialist become familiar with you and your family.
 The home study is used by the child's professional team to find matches that are good for both the child and your family.